thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

     self.br.form.fixup()
 {% endhighlight %}

+Note that I save a copy of the form's HTML.
+That's so that later, when we do the pagination we still have a copy of the form to work with when we update the variables to get the next page of results.

-At this point, if we print out the controls that mechanize has picked up from selecting the form it shows the following control key value pairs:
+Now, at this point, if we print out the controls that mechanize has picked up from selecting the form it shows the following control key value pairs:

 {% highlight python %}